One man’s trash, is still trash if it’s litter.

 Reinhold: Joining the #trashtag challenge is fun and easy, although sometimes messy!
 All you have to do is go out and pick up some trash, post it to your social media accounts with a #trashtag and you’re in!
 You can tag your location, explain why it’s important for you to clean up, you can post before and after pictures or a creative picture that makes picking up trash look cool.

 VNCS: Have you #trashtag-ed in Haywood County?

-Reinhold: Haywood County has been then epicenter for the #trashtag project and home of the first large scale #trashtag challenge.
+Reinhold: Haywood County has been the epicenter for the #trashtag project and home of the first large-scale #trashtag challenge.
 In 2015 I hosted a huge cleanup of Lake Junaluska with Shining Rock Academy.
 The entire school cleaned up every piece of trash around the lake and it was something special.
 A group of my best friends and I also picked up the entire Black Balsam trail and parking area and I’ve picked up countless pieces throughout the area.
 Although the idea for #trashtag started on a road trip, Haywood County is most definitely the place that developed my love for nature and inspired me to keep it clean!”
 Reinhold continued.